maxmind/geoip-api-java/README.md

 * `GEOIP_STANDARD` - Read database from file system.
 Uses the least memory.
 * `GEOIP_MEMORY_CACHE` - Load database into memory.
 This provides faster performance but uses more memory
 * `GEOIP_CHECK_CACHE` - Check for updated database.
 If database has been updated, reload file handle and/or memory cache.
 * `GEOIP_INDEX_CACHE` - Cache only the most frequently accessed index portion of the database, resulting in faster lookups than GEOIP_STANDARD, but less memory usage than `GEOIP_MEMORY_CACHE`.
-This is useful for larger databases such as GeoIP Organization and GeoIP City.
-Note: for GeoIP Country, Region and Netspeed databases, `GEOIP_INDEX_CACHE` is equivalent to `GEOIP_MEMORY_CACHE`.
+This is useful for larger databases such as GeoIP Legacy Organization and GeoIP Legacy City.
+Note: for GeoIP Legacy Country, Region and Netspeed databases, `GEOIP_INDEX_CACHE` is equivalent to `GEOIP_MEMORY_CACHE`.

 These options may be combined.
 For example: